 There are plenty of good restaurants and eateries, especially for seafood served with other fresh local produce.

-The Taree district includes the small towns of Harrington, Manning Point, Saltwater, Old Bar, Cundletown, Hallidays Point, Tinonee and Wingham.
-There are a number of national parks and beautiful subtropical rainforests and some 40km coastline beaches for surf, swimming, snorkeling and diving.
+The Taree and the surrounding Manning Valley district includes the small towns of Harrington, Manning Point, Saltwater, Old Bar, Cundletown, Hallidays Point, Tinonee and Wingham.
+There are a number of national parks and beautiful subtropical rainforests, stunning waterfalls and waterways to explore.
+On the coast, there some 40kms of coastline beaches for surf, swimming, snorkeling, fishing and diving.

 Activities

 Watersport activities including surfing, skiing and wakeboarding, and there are fishing charters, seaplane flights, skydiving and more.
-In short, there is a whole lot to do.
+In short, or rather in shorts, there is a whole lot to do.

 Hotels and Accommodation